 NOTE: Each browser varies but if you look inside the browser/address bar and/or to the sides of it, there will always be something indicating that you are on an SSL encrypted page

 In today’s day of the ever changing internet, all pages of a webpage should be SSL encrypted, especially when providing private data.
 If you are entering your credit card information and you do not see the SSL certificate in the top of your browser it is recommended you do not place the order.
-You will see on DogLoverStore.com, when you reach the final checkout page and enter your credit card information, the page is encrypted with SSL.
+You will see on DogLoverStore.com, every single page including our cart and checkout page is encrypted with SSL.

 Age of the Website

 Another thing to consider is how long the site been around.
 Sites that are out to scam you often are only up for a couple months.
 By that point they will have been reported numerous times and then they shut down the site.
 A site that has been around for a year or more, is less likely to be scamming customers.

 Privacy Policies, FAQ, and Contact Information